We are all chasing the American dream, but your story doesn’t have to start in the land of the free.

 It is also worth noting that a global network of contacts may be invaluable to some employers, and is something that could give your CV the extra wow-factor it needs to land on the desk of the higher-ups.

 Every country in the world has a unique way of doing business.
 Business deals in America are often very pragmatic and efficient.
-The pitching process can be tough, business owners can be harsh but, at the end of the day, everything is taken care of quickly.
+The pitching process can be tough, business owners can be harsh but, at the end of the day, everything takes care of quickly.

 In China, however, things are very different.
 Business deals often require good, sturdy relationships, building partnerships or making sales through slow-burn projects.